CellTrackingChallenge/label-fusion-ng/logs_postprocessing/README.md

 ```

 Additionally, note that any combination is identified using a string of Ys and Ns,
-followed by underscore and threshold value, for example `YNNYYYYYYYYYYYNN_12`.
+followed by the underscore and a threshold value, for example `YNNYYYYYYYYYYYNN_12`.

 In order to extract a complete log for a given combination, one has to collect
 the necessary lines from multiple log files and sort them chronologically.